Skip to main content

 Observational Clinical Study

 A type of clinical study in which participants are identified, observed, and assessed for biomedical or health outcomes.
-Usually there is no drug introduced into this type of clinical trial.
+Usually there is no drug or intervention in this type of study (e.g. Natural History Study).

 Observer-Reported Communication Ability Measure (ORCA)